-- View the spatial distribution of the Soil Infiltration layer (attribute in \grd check file). - View the conveyance of 1D channel layers (attribute in \hydroprop check).
+- View the spatial distribution of the Soil Infiltration layer (attribute in grd check file). - View the conveyance of 1D channel layers (attribute in hydroprop check).

-Examples of visualising check files can be accessed from the TUFLOW Check Files Wiki Page.
+Examples of visualising check files can be accessed from the check file page of the TUFLOW Wiki.
 Any feedback or requests for examples is welcome and can be sent to support@tuflow.com.
 Examples of viewing these check files for different GIS packages are provided via the links below to the TUFLOW Wiki: